The Role of Technology In the FIFA Club World Cup

 Future developments in technology may have even more of an impact on gaming and sports events.
 However, its impact on decision-making could prove to be enormous.

 Golam Muktadir is a passionate sports fan and a dedicated movie buff.
 He has been writing about both topics for over a decade and has a wealth of knowledge and experience to share with his readers.
-Muktadir has a degree in journalism and has written for several well-known publications, including Surprise Sports and Surprise Movies.
+Muktadir has a degree in journalism and has written for several well-known publications, including Surprise Sports.